ML-DXB/Project-Bob-IBM-UAE/README.md

   primary_config: "bobathon-config.yaml"

 instructions_for_bob: |
-  This is a bobathon template for training clients on Bob usage.
+  This is a bobathon (Bob bootcamp) template for training clients on Bob usage.

   IMPORTANT: Always read bobathon-config.yaml first to understand the client context.